7 Types of Creative Thinking You Need to Know

 Human Idea: The Origin of Everything Around Us

 Every development in human history began as an idea in someone’s mind.
-Everything we see around us that’s man-made is a product of someone’s imagination.
-So why not work on your own creative thinking to join that league
+Everything we see around us that’s man-made is a product of imagination.
+That’s why investing in your creative thinking is essential if you want to contribute to the world through meaningful idea development.

-To understand and master creativity, you need to learn several distinct types of thinking — each one playing a unique role in the creative process.
+To truly understand and master creativity, you need to explore different approaches to thinking.
+These types of creative thinking each play a distinct role in idea generation and shaping raw concepts into real-world solutions.

 7 Types of Creative Thinking

-Divergent thinking is our ability to generate many ideas around a single topic or problem.
-It’s the exploration phase — the first stage of any creative process or workshop.
+Divergent thinking is the foundation of idea generation.
+It’s your ability to produce many ideas around a single topic or problem.

 3. Lateral Thinking